 The mission of Partnerships to Uplift Communities (PUC Schools) is to uplift communities through the creation of high quality public charter schools in which students are inspired and prepared to graduate from high school and university and commit to uplift their communities now and forever.

 Our vision is to facilitate school reform through a regional approach currently focused on the communities of Northeast Los Angeles and the Northeast San Fernando Valley.

-Dr. Jacqueline Elliot and Dr. Ref Rodriguez, the co-founders of Partnerships To Uplift Communities, have been working in collaboration with each other since 1998 when each of them independently authored charter school planning grants that were funded by the California Department of Education.
+Dr. Jacqueline Elliot and Dr. Ref Rodriguez, the co-founders of Partnerships To Uplift Communities, began working in collaboration in 1998 when each of them independently authored charter school planning grants that were funded by the California Department of Education.

 Dr. Elliot was committed to increasing the high school and college graduation rate among students who lived in the Northeast San Fernando Valley, where she had served as an educator since 1986.
 Dr. Rodriguez had the same vision for the students residing in Northeast Los Angeles, where he had grown up, attended school and worked.

 The two visionaries were introduced to each other by the late Sue Bragato, founder and Executive Director of the California Network of Educational Charter Schools (CANEC) following the announcement of the grant awards.

 During their first conversation, Jacqueline and Ref were amazed to discover that their visions were identical in a number of ways including class size, overall school size, calendar, schedule, school culture, college and community partnerships, parent engagement, curriculum, and much more.

 Until that time, nobody had started a charter middle school in Los Angeles.
 However, at the same time and independent of each other, both Ref and Jacqueline had developed an identical vision of an ideal middle school for students who lived in the two Los Angeles communities where students were failing and dropping out of school.